npezza93/redi_search/README.md

       the current version of the document.
 - `add_multiple!(documents, score: 1.0, replace: {}, language: nil, no_save: false)`
   - Takes an array of `Document` objects.
 This provides a more performant way to add multiple documents to the index.
-Accepts the same arguments as `add`.
+Accepts the same options as `add`.
 - `del(document, delete_document: false)`
-  - Takes a document and removes it from the index. `delete_document` signifies whether the document should be completely removed from the Redis instance vs just the index.
+  - Removes a document from the index. `delete_document` signifies whether the document should be completely removed from the Redis instance vs just the index.
 - `document_count`
   - Returns the number of documents in the index
 - `alter(field_name, schema)`
   - Adds a new field to the index.
 Ex: `index.alter(:first_name, text: { phonetic: "dm:en" })`
 - `reindex(documents, recreate: false, **options)`
-   - If recreate is `true` the index will be dropped and recreated
+   - If `recreate` is `true` the index will be dropped and recreated
    - `options` accepts the same options as `add`